Equifax Site Disclaimer

 This Annual Report has been prepared in accordance with the requirements of clause 23.11 of the CR Code for the period 1 July 2019 to 30 June 2020 in respect of the Equifax Australia Information Services and Solutions Pty Limited credit reporting body.

 Report on independent review of Equifax compliance with Part IIIA of the Privacy Act, April 2021

 Paragraph 24.2 of the Privacy (Credit Reporting) Code 2014 (CR Code) requires a Credit Reporting Body, such as Equifax, to commission every 3 years (or more frequently if the Privacy Commissioner requests) an independent review of its operations and processes to assess compliance with its obligations under Part IIIA of the Privacy Act 1988, the Privacy Regulation 2013 and the CR Code.
 The review report and Equifax’s response to the review report must be made publicly available.

-In 2017, Equifax commissioned an independent review by Grant Thornton, in accordance with its obligations under paragraph 24.2 of the CR Code.
-Grant Thornton’s report, which incorporates Equifax’s response, can be accessed from the following link:
+In 2020, Equifax commissioned an independent review by BDO, in accordance with its obligations under paragraph 24.2 of the CR Code.
+Equifax welcomes the release of BDO's report and the findings of the review.
+BDO's report can be accessed at the following link: